yodrew/yodrew.github.io/_pages/psychology.md

 Calling something crazy usually halts further consideration and conversation.
 After all, "you can't fix crazy."
 So what good does it do to think about it?
 Is it even craziness?
 Or is it human nature?
 Is it what we have been pleased to call the human condition?
 That is what most religion and philosophy say.
 Nothing overcomes nature.
 So they render themselves helpless by their own pronouncements.
 Also, they excuse themselves.

 Conventional psychology has failed to fix our craziness.
 And psychological reformers have proven ineffective.
 They consign their tough cases to psychiatry, surrendering to its worship of drugs.
-It is the further medical application of our culture's mythos of original sin.
+It is the medical application to the soul of our culture's mythos of original sin.
 In other words, debilitation, incompetence, failure, and suffering are human nature.

 We refuse further examination of causes.
 Mass psychosis is the biggest elephant in our room.

 I submit, we are actually crazy.
 But we weren't always.
 Something went terribly wrong and here we are.
 Happily, we are alive.
 Therefore we are self-healing.
 So somehow we can recover.

 What would we recover?
 Common sense, memory, and honesty.
 Joy and empathy.
 Vigor and grace---for starters.
 Much more awaits us.
-When thinking, feeling, and moving centers of intelligence function again, and in harmony with each other, life will improve to a degree known only in legend.[^4]
+When thinking, feeling, and moving centers of intelligence function again, and in harmony with each other, life improves to a degree known only in legend.[^4]

 Harmonious function will come from re-engagement with the other basic plane of reality: timespace.
 Some cutting edge scientists call it this because it mirrors spacetime.
-Timespace has three dimensions of time---past, present, future---that one can choose from, and one, unchoosable dimension of space, that is, one location per moment in time.[^5] Australian Aboriginals call it dreamtime.
+Timespace has three choosable dimensions of time---past, present, future---and one, unchoosable dimension of space.
+That is, one location per moment in time.[^5] Australian Aboriginals call it dreamtime.
 Kogi Indians call it the _aluna_.

 They access it at will for daily living.
-It is how they can track someone 100 miles through the desert a year later with only a scrap of his clothing.
+It is how they could track someone 100 miles through the desert a year later with only a scrap of his clothing.
 Or talk to people on the other side of the world without telephones.
 Or go out to meet a scarce deer in the middle of nowhere and bring it back for food.
-It is how spiritual adepts famously know things they have no normal way of knowing.
+It is how spiritual adepts famously know things they have no common way of knowing.

-Dreamtime is perceived primarily through the feeling center of intelligence, not the senses.
-It is intuition.
+Dreamtime is engaged primarily through the feeling center of intelligence, not the senses.
+This is intuition.
 With psychic integrity, it can be just as precise and accessible as the eyes aided by microscope or telescope, or a camera on a drone.

 The feeling center, being more fragile than the sensorium and less aggressive than intellect, rarely works well among us civilized people.
-So to scientific materialists, dreamtime doesn't exist.
+So, to scientific materialists, dreamtime doesn't exist.
 They dismiss it out of hand despite millennia of evidence.
 Which even most civilized people have some of.

 Knowing someone specific is about to call is common.
 Such strange experiences stick in one's mind, unexplained for decades like personal X-files.
 If you talk about this stuff in conventional settings, others will call you crazy.
 But if you rest in darkness long enough, access to it reopens and promises to return permanently.

 I will not dwell on something that is so unusual that you must see it for yourself, as you will in darkness.
 But this vast and rich side of life that we largely miss must cease going unremarked in psychology and hygiene.
-It is stupid and embarrassing.
+Doing so is stupid and embarrassing.
 The academy likes to ignore the two other (greater) bodies of human knowledge: the spiritual and the indigenous.
 We will not.

 By my rough estimation, we are currently functioning at 2% of capacity.
 In other words, things with us are as bad as they can get while still allowing us to raise children to reproductive age.
-To embellish the idea, at 1%, you're institutionalized; 0%, dead.
-In the opposite direction, at 3%, you're a local hero; 4%, famous; 5%, a national star; 10%, a genius; 20%, a saint; and 30-40%, a messiah.
+To embellish the idea: at 1%, you're insane; at 0%, dead.
+In the opposite direction, at 3%, you're a local hero; 4%, famous; 5%, an international star; 10%, a genius; 20%, a saint; and 30-40%, a messiah.

 The greatest people in our history had to lower their level of functioning from a normal 90-100% just so we could bear their presence.
 But what did each of them say, one way or another? _All this and more ye shall do._ This is our task.
 The first person to raise from the dead is oneself.